You are here

 Statement of Purpose

 This Unit analyzes the interface between philosophy and religion, including both philosophical positions and arguments within various specific religious traditions and more generalized philosophical theories about religion.
-We include in our purview not only traditional topics of Western philosophy of religion but also those arising from non-Western traditions and from the study of religion more broadly.
+We include in our purview not only traditional topics of Western philosophy of religion but also those arising from non-Western traditions and regions and from the study of religion more broadly.
+We are also interested in the intersection of philosophy and diverse other methodologies and modes of inquiry.

 Chairs